Browndom/online-Cloud-RESUME/README.md

 # online-Cloud-RESUME

+This is my online cloud resume Frontend repository.
+It contians the source code for the website.
+The backend repository can be found on my Gitlab account https://gitlab.com/Browndom

-My online cloud resume build with HTML and CSS, hosted on AWS cloud.
+My online cloud resume is build with HTML and CSS, hosted on AWS cloud.
 Visit it here https://www.brownresume.link/

 AWS Services such as S3, Cloudfront and Route 53 was used to host my resume website on AWS using the AWS console.